Meet the Women's Careers Team

 Traci earned her B.A. in Interdisciplinary Studies from the University of Texas at Dallas (UTD) in 2015.
 Within the two offices, she coordinates events, implements new initiatives, and assists Dr. Yin with daily operations and data analyses.
 Traci is also the Administrative Manager for the Women in Science and Medicine Advisory Committee whose mission is to enhance the visibility and recognition of women in science and medicine on campus.
 In 2019, Traci was accepted by the UT Southwestern Medical Center Selection Committee for the UT Dallas Healthcare Organization Leadership MBA Program and graduated May of 2022.

-Administrative Associate for the Office of Women’s Careers
+Management Analyst for the Office of Faculty Development/Office of Women’s Careers

-Marissa assists with coordinating daily operations and initiatives of the Office.
+Marissa organizes and manages faculty data analysis projects within the department.
 Prior to her arrival in 2014, she was a student worker for the University of Texas at Dallas (UTD) Bursar’s Office.
 Marissa earned her B.A. in Psychology and Gender Studies from UTD in 2011, and a M.A. in Interdisciplinary Studies in 2013.
 Marissa’s research projects at UTD focused on the study of conflict, reconciliation, and attachment styles in couple relationships.